schollz/miditocv/README.md

 *Note:* This works on windows only.

-The yoctocore core is calibrated using an NI USB-6009 device to read in the voltages while manipulating the raw values to obtain a calibration curve for adjusting the final voltage.
+The miditocv core is calibrated using an NI USB-6009 device to read in the voltages while manipulating the raw values to obtain a calibration curve for adjusting the final voltage.

 To get started, you will need nidaqmx + drivers: